flaviut/ir-pico/README.md

-An implementation of the IRToy protocol for the Raspberry Pi Pico.
+# ir-pico

-This is a quick way to get started with an infrared transceiver on Linux.
+This is an easy way to get started with an infrared transceiver on Linux.

+It's used to receive and send infrared codes, for example, to control a TV or a light.

 It is fully supported by the built-in Linux drivers (RC drivers from the media subsystem), and is compatible with LIRC.

+Building the hardware requires soldering skills, and a few components.

 ## Hardware

 ### BOM

+The exact part numbers are not critical.
+The description will help you choose the right parts if you can't access the listed parts.
+For example, I have no idea exactly which receiver and LED I actually used, since they were both unlabeled scrap parts.

 | Part                                                               | Description                                                                         |
 |--------------------------------------------------------------------|-------------------------------------------------------------------------------------|